thesilk-tux/markdown-toc-gen/README.md

 only with files in VCS environment or in local copies.
 The use of this tool is at your sole risk, so I can not accept any liability for any misconduct and damaged files.

-`markdown-toc-gen` is tested with a Linux operating system.
-MacOS should also work.
-It's not tested with Windows.
-A carriage return can cause some issues.
-The next version `0.3` will take care about that.

 ## Outlook

 - add html tags to the headings to support other markdown parsers